kragen/derctuo/markdown/globoflexia.md

 attack the balloons.

 Most resins can be foamed in a way similar to polyurethane spray foam.
-Radio-controlled airplane hobbyists commonly mix a secret "foaming agent" from R&G into two-component epoxy to get an epoxy foam, for example.
+Radio-controlled airplane hobbyists commonly mix a secret “foaming agent” from R&G into two-component epoxy to get an epoxy foam, for example.
 One publication on the use of polysilazane for this purpose suggests that powdered aluminum mixed with soda lye is the usual foaming agent!